schahriar/blackwall/README.md

 ![Blackwall firewall](blackwall.png "Blackwall")
-An application layer firewall module for NodeJS
+A programmable firewall for NodeJS
 -----------------
-**blackwall** is an **incoming*** application-layer firewall module designed for NodeJS.
+**blackwall** is an **incoming*** programmable firewall module designed for NodeJS.
 You can integrate it into your TCP connections or as an ExpressJS middleware, define a few rules and enforce a good deal of security for your server application.
+It is still in Alpha and there will be major features and changes coming soon.

 \* *blackwall* currently only supports incoming connections.
 Outgoing support is planned for the first release.